 What is CFD Trading?

-Contracts for Difference or CFDs allow you to speculate on future price movements of the underlying asset, without actually owning the underlying asset.
-It is a tradable contract between you and Phillip (also known as a CFD Provider), who are exchanging the difference in the current value of a share, commodity or index and its value at the contract’s end.
+Contracts for Differences or CFDs allow you to speculate on future price movements of the underlying asset, without actually owning the underlying asset.
+It is a tradable contract between you and Phillip Securities Pte Ltd (also known as a CFD Broker), who are exchanging the difference in the current value of a share, commodity or index and its value at the contract’s end.

 The Ability To Perform Short-Selling